ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   attached to each one.
 The first pair of switches are managed by a first controller while the other pair are managed by a second controller.
 Traffic flows from host H0 to host H2.

-* **external-controller.cc**: (*experimental example*) A single switch connected to a external controller over a ``TapBridge``.
-The default configuration expects a controller on you local machine at port 6653. *This example requires more tests and validation.*

 .. _qos-controller: